marcinwitkowski/tm-clients/README.md

  ## Clients

- This package provides API in Python to 4 systems:
+ This package provides API in Python to 3 systems:
  *   **Dictation** - Continuous speech recognition
  *   **Sarmata** - Speech recognition based on [SRGS](https://www.w3.org/TR/speech-grammar/) gramma
  *   **Tribune** - Text to speech synthesis
+Original command line clients are provided with [Techmo GitHub](https://github.com/techmo-pl) Client scripts has been tested with Python 3.6.
 Addresses and ports to the systems are stored in the json defined in address_provider.py.

  Contact: witkow@agh.edu.pl